Currency:USD $

 Class Dynamics in The Burning Crusade

 The introduction of certain features and rebalancing in The Burning Crusade (TBC) affected class mechanics significantly.
-One noteworthy change was the impact of spiritual attunement for paladins, particularly addressing mana management for protection paladins.
+One significant change was the impact of spiritual attunement for paladins, particularly addressing mana management for protection paladins.
 Initially, healers' overhealing contributed to paladins' mana when healed, allowing them to cast spells liberally.
 Despite revisions in this mechanic by patch 2.1, it showcased Blizzard's efforts to better equip classes for raiding and dungeon content.

 Hunters and Their Combat Efficiency